2.3 Receiving Concerns and Undertaking Enquiries

 - an adult is still alive but has experienced serious neglect or abuse and there is concern that partner agencies could have worked more effectively to protect the adult.

 For further information please see the Sussex SAR Protocol.

-Local Safeguarding Children’s Boards undertake reviews of serious cases in specific circumstances, such as the death of a child where abuse or neglect are known or suspected, and advise on lessons to be learned.
+Local Safeguarding Children’s Partnerhips undertake reviews of serious cases in specific circumstances, such as the death of a child where abuse or neglect are known or suspected, and advise on lessons to be learned.

 Refer to the Sussex Child Protection and Safeguarding Procedures for more information.